-- All companies that have 5% or more of installed capacity attributed to nuclear sources. - All companies deriving 15% or more aggregate revenue from nuclear power activities.
+- All companies generating 5% or more of their total electricity from nuclear power. - All companies that have 5% or more of installed capacity attributed to nuclear sources. - All companies deriving 15% or more aggregate revenue from nuclear power activities.

 Pornography